Suspect's journey from Pizza delivery to French police's most wanted

 AMATEUR TRAINING

-Only one year older than Kouachi, Benyettou practised a strict form of Salafism, and acted as mentor to several young men in the neighbourhood who had begun to attend a popular mosque in immigrant-heavy northeastern Paris.
+Only one year older than Kouachi, Benyettou practiced a strict form of Salafism, and acted as mentor to several young men in the neighborhood who had begun to attend a popular mosque in immigrant-heavy northeastern Paris.

 With Benyettou at his side, Kouachi began going to prayer classes.
 He started watching Jihadist videos and grew his beard.